obokhove/wetropolis20162020/README.md

 Xmas party response of a colleague who I told the above was: "Ad hominem".

-See also Gramham's hierarchy of disagreement, aslo including "responding to tone", both in "rather than addressing the substance of the argument itself": https://en.wikipedia.org/wiki/Paul_Graham_(programmer)#/media/File:Graham's_Hierarchy_of_Disagreement-en.svg
+See Graham's hierarchy of disagreement, also including "responding to tone", both used "rather than addressing the substance of the argument itself": https://en.wikipedia.org/wiki/Paul_Graham_(programmer)#/media/File:Graham's_Hierarchy_of_Disagreement-en.svg and https://en.wikipedia.org/wiki/Paul_Graham_(programmer)#Graham's_Hierarchy_of_Disagreement

-and

-https://en.wikipedia.org/wiki/Paul_Graham_(programmer)#Graham's_Hierarchy_of_Disagreement

 ![WetNFM2](figs/armleyflood.png)